 - Following functions are removed:

-Personally, I find all changes mentioned above as a very good message for everyone interested in PHP development.
+Personally, I find all changes mentioned above a very good news for everyone interested in PHP development.
 More consistent language means less quirks to remember and allows to write code more effeciently.

 Moreover, I think it's a great starting point for potential new features.
 Focusing on cleanup, internal and userland as well, is very important aspect, as the new major version is probably the only oportunity to do this in next about ten years.